 As the Internet of Things (IoT) grows, more and more objects use sensors connected to the Cloud and software connected to the internet.
 A company that produces lamps, for example, may create software that allows consumers to manage their household lighting remotely.
 They may monetize this software by charging extra for it or for additional features that the software can provide, such as an energy use analysis.

 To take full advantage of a SaaS business model, developers need to start thinking like service providers.
 Ongoing support, supplementary content, and consumer education can all help turn software into a long-term revenue source instead of a one-time or periodic sale.

 Cross-Selling and Upselling

-These marketing methods rely on all the data that you’re collecting once the ball is rolling on your digital transformation.
+These marketing methods rely on all the data that you’re collecting once the ball is rolling on your transformation.
 Good software should be able to help you analyze and visualize the data in addition to collecting it.
 You’ll start to understand your customers’ purchasing patterns and how they’re using your products.